 Several of the major antiepileptic drugs currently FDA-approved for the treatment of epilepsy underwent early trials in the Epilepsy Division.
 In addition, we were a participating center for the early trials of Vagal Nerve Stimulation (VNS) and Responsive Neurostimulation (RNS).
 We continue to participate in trials of emerging pharmacotherapies for epilepsy, and are always looking suitable trial opportunities.
-Details on currently recruiting clinical trials are below.

 For more general information on clinical trials click here.